on February 10, 2021 (last modified on January 13, 2022) • 23 minute read

 While there are many places where it pays to be cute or clever, your ad landing page copy isn’t that place.

 “The best way to convert paid traffic into a sale is to be clear about what you’re offering on your landing page,” says Chris Wilks of BrandExtract.
 “We’re at a point now where users know they’re clicking on an ad so if they’ve made the conscious decision to click on your ad, they’re expecting something worth their time.
 Be clear about what it is you’re offering in both your ad and your landing page and you’ll begin to see more conversions.”
+Measure the effectiveness of your ad copy in generating leads with this lead generation dashboard.

 Another best practice is to keep your landing page focused on your offer.